davidfekke/fek.io/src/blog/2022-05-11/add-jest-testing-framework-to-an-existing-next-js-app.md

 ### Add Unit Test

 Now we will add out first unit test for the landing page.
-We will create a folder in the root directory for all of out tests.
+We will create a folder in the root directory for all of our tests.
 Jest uses the following convention of a `__tests__` directory for storing all of your Jest tests.
 We will create this directory and add a test file called `index.test.js` for our test.
 Add the following code to this file:

 ```javascript
 // __tests__/index.test.js